ncbi/GeneSigNet/README.md

 * [Gene_Expression_BRCA.csv](data/Gene_Expression_BRCA.csv): The normalized gene expression data (ICGC data portal) for 266 breast cancer (BRCA) patients.
 Gene expression profiles for 2,204 genes involved in either DNA metabolic or immune response processes of the Gene Ontology (GO) database were selected for the analysis.
-* [Signature_Exposure_BRCA.csv](data/Signature_Exposure_BRCA.csv): Exposure of 6 mutational signatures and HRD mutational status are used for the analysis
+* [Signature_Exposure_BRCA.csv](data/Signature_Exposure_BRCA.csv): Exposure of 6 mutational signatures and HRD mutational status in breast cancer are used for the analysis
+* [Gene_Expression_LUAD.csv](data/Gene_Expression_LUAD.csv): The normalized gene expression data (TCGA data portal) for 466 lung cancer (LUAD) patients.
+Gene expression profiles for 2,433 genes involved in either DNA metabolic or immune response processes of the Gene Ontology (GO) database were selected for the analysis.
+* [Signature_Exposure_LUAD.csv](data/Signature_Exposure_LUAD.csv): Exposure of 6 mutational signatures known to be operative in lung cancer are used for the analysis.